PeckLiu2017/NeighborhoodMap/README.md

 ```
 cd NeighborhoodMap
-open .
+open index.html
 ```

-Locate and click the index.html in you Finder, you can run this app.
+When index.html has been open in browser ,this app is running.

 You can also find Download ZIP link by click green 'Clone or download' button on the right side of this page.
-And then , decompress the project and use it.

-Anyway, find the index.html page in folder NeighborhoodMap, and then ,open it in browser to run this app.
+And then , decompress the project and use it. locate the index.html page in folder NeighborhoodMap, open it in browser to start.

 ### How to use
 1.In small screen device ,you can hold down the cursor and drag map to see more place.